Template Variables

 isExternalFeesMetadataVisible

-in the table footer configuration.
-Used on Order Table Variables.
+Returns true if external_fees_metadata is enabled in the table footer.
+Used with Order Table Variables.

 gt